I thought I would share a few of my favorite gardening books and give you an update on what’s growing (and what isn’t) in my garden.

 MY FAVORITE GARDENING BOOKS

-This book is great for anyone wanting to start out gardening.
+Mel Bartholomew’s All New Square Foot Gardening is a great book for anyone wanting to start out gardening.
 Mr. Bartholomew shows you how much you can grow in a 4′ x 4′ foot raised bed.
 He has some fabulous information about setting up the raised beds, making sure you have great soil to plant in, and an easy method to put up a trellis for beans or cucumbers.
 His information on plant spacing is invaluable.
 He even has a planting schedule for when to plant certain crops.

 I garden in beds, though mine aren’t really raised.
 I have designated beds marked off with leftover bricks from our house or rocks with 3 foot walkways between.
 All 10 of my beds are 4′ x 12′.
 So I use some of his principles, but not all of them!
 I do reference his book quite frequently though to tell me how far apart to space my plants.